shatterhand19/RhythmboxPOPM/README.md

 rbtopopm ~/Music/**/*.mp3
   ```

+<b> Note that the music folder must be referenced with whole path from the home folder (i.e. ~/Music/...) <b>

 This will select all mp3 files in the Music folder, no matter their place in the file tree.
-However your shell must support glostar; for other shells there are other solutions online.
+However your shell must support globstar; for other shells there are other solutions online.

 For this to work I am using two dependencies - tools called eyeD3 and exiftool, both great tools, worth cheking out if you want to develop something yourself ;)